-School Classifica tion Rules [EXAMPL] E] Achievement: ELA Achievement, and-Math Achievement, and Science Proficiency (Max.
-8-11 points) Growth: ELA and Math (Max.
+School Classifi cation Rules [EXAMPLE ELA Achievement, Math Achievement, and Science Proficiency (Max.
+11 points) Growth: ELA and Math (Max.
 6 point) English Language Proficiency (Max.
-4 points) Graduation Rate (HS Only) (Max 5 points) Commissioner's Seal and Post- Secondary Success (Max 6 points) Exceeds (ELA/Math) Absenteeism (Student/Teacher) and Suspension (Max.
-15 points) Targeted Support and Improvement: Subgroups School Rating 6-9 or more points (3 or 4 points each) 4 or more points (2 or 3 points each) 3 or more points 4 or more points 5 or more points 12 or more points None identified 5-7 or more points (2-4 points each) 2 or more points 4 or more points (2 or 3 points on each) 10 or more points 1 identified subgroup maximum 7-9_or more points 3 or more points 3 or more points 7 or more points Could have multiple 5-6 or more points 1 or more points 2 or more points 2 or more points 5 or more points identified subgroups 2- 3 or more points (1 point each) 2 or more points (1 point each) 1 or more points 2 or more points
+4 points) Graduation Rate (HS Only) (Max 5 points) Commissioner's Seal and Post-Secondary Success (Max 6 points) Exceeds (ELA/Math) Absenteeism (Student/Teacher) and Suspension (Max.
+15 points) Targeted Support and Improvement: Subgroups School Rating 9 or more points (3 or 4 points each) 4 or more points (2 or 3 points each) 3 or more points 4 or more points 5 or more points 12 or more points None identified 7 or more points (2-4 points each) 2 or more points 4 or more points (2 or 3 points on each) 10 or more points 1 identified subgroup maximum 9 or more e points 3 or more points 3 or more points 7 or more points Could have multiple identified subgroups 6 or more points 1 or more points 2 or more points 2 or more points 5 or more points 3 or more points (1 point each) 2 or more points (1 point each) 1 or more points 2 or more points

 School A is an example of a 4-star school.
 Before highlighting the school's performance on the rules chart, all indicators and their points were calculated as described in A.4.iv (Indicators).
 This school's achievement is moderately high, and its growth is very high.
 They also have modestly high science proficiency.
-The school also-scored 2 of 4 on ELP progress and 11 of 15 on exceeds expectations (Math and ELA), student chronic absenteeism, teacher chronic absenteeism, and suspension combined.
+The school scored 2 of 4 on ELP progress and 11 of 15 on exceeds expectations (Math and

+ELA), student chronic absenteeism, teacher chronic absenteeism, and suspension combined.
 This school has no subgroups identified for targeted support and improvement.
-This school is not a high school so graduation, Commissioner's Seal, and post-secondary success is-are excluded from its classification.
+This school is not a high school so graduation, Commissioner's Seal, and post-secondary success are excluded from its classification.
 Every applicable indicator for School A is in the second row or above.